shivansh-p/ESP-Hover/README.md

 ### Drone Code Structure

 ### ROS Master Code
-Check this repository for the ROS master code [[ROS master code](https://github.com/EngAhmed53/ESP-Hover-ROS-Master)].
+Check this repository for the [ROS master source code](https://github.com/EngAhmed53/ESP-Hover-ROS-Master).

+## License
+This project is licensed under the [MIT License](LICENSE).